 If the Caramel Glaze is not served immediately it can be stored in an airtight container in the fridge for up to 3 days.
 And to reheat, warm in a small saucepan over medium heat until heated through.

-Drizzle the caramel glaze over the still-warm gingerbread cake and serve it immediately.
+Drizzle the brown sugar caramel glaze over the still-warm gingerbread cake and serve it immediately.
 This Gingerbread Cake with caramel glaze is something we know you will serve over and over again as we did.

 If you enjoyed this Gingerbread Cake with Caramel Glaze then try: